TheRenegadeCoder/sample-programs-website/docs/projects/linear-search/javascript/index.md

  }

 const exit = () => {
-     const usage = 'Usage: please provide a list of sorted integers ("1, 4, 5, 11, 12") and the integer to find ("11")';
+     const usage = 'Usage: please provide a list of integers ("1, 4, 5, 11, 12") and the integer to find ("11")';
      console.log(usage)
      process.exit();
  }